WestWorld: A Knowledge-Encoded Scalable Trajectory World Model for Diverse Robotic Systems: Experiments

 \textbf{Evaluation on Zero-shot Performance}.
 We first evaluate the zero-shot performance of our model on three unseen robotic environments that share similar structural morphology with those in the pretraining data.
 Specifically, we use datasets from three environments as our testbeds.
 These include \textit{Hopper} and \textit{Walker2D} from D4RL~\cite{fu2020d4rl}, as well as a \textit{real-world} dataset of a mobile \textit{Franka} manipulator interacting with articulated objects~\cite{schiavi2023learning}.
 We evaluate 100-step consecutive predictions using a 50-step history window as input.
 Mean Absolute Error (MAE) and Mean Squared Error (MSE) are used to assess the accuracy of long-horizon prediction.

 As shown in Table~\ref{tab:zeroshot_results}, our method achieves the best performance across all three unseen environments in long-horizon prediction.
 This improvement is attributed to the combination of our system-aware MoE architecture and the structural inductive bias introduced through morphology-aware design.
 The MoE design enables the model to learn distinct dynamics for different morphologies while mitigating task interference during pretraining.
+We further report unnormalized zero-shot errors in the original physical space in Appendix~\ref{app:physical_metrics}, showing that the gains remain consistent under physically meaningful units.
 In addition, we visualize trajectory plots for all three robots in Fig.~\ref{fig:walker_trajectory}.
 We can see that \texttt{WestWorld} tracks the ground-truth dynamics substantially more closely than the baselines over the 100-step horizon.
 The reason is that, in a zero-shot setting on unseen but structurally similar systems, our model selects appropriate experts to produce accurate dynamics predictions, whereas baseline methods lack morphology-aware representations and fail to generalize.

 \textbf{Evaluation on Few-shot Adaptation}.
 To examine the benefits of pretraining for learning distinct robotic dynamics under limited data, we also evaluate few-shot performance on three \textit{real-world datasets} that exhibit a significant domain gap from the pretraining distribution: i) Cassie bipedal jumping~\cite{acosta2022validating}, ii) Unitree A1 quadruped locomotion~\cite{tangsaytap}, and iii) UR5 tabletop manipulation~\cite{zhou2023learning}.
 For each dataset, we fine-tune using only 10 episodes, employ early stopping based on performance on a validation split, and report MAE and MSE on held-out test trajectories.